 As you are aware, there are certain legislators who have a greater impact on the passage or defeat of our legislative priorities than others.
 Their leadership on civil engineering issues, as well as their influence among their colleagues, can affect our legislative outcomes more than other legislators.
 Therefore, engagement with these legislators has a bigger return on investment than with lawmakers who are not involved in civil engineering issues.

 Included in this group is any member of the House or Senate Leadership.
-You can find a list of House and Senate Leadership here:
+You can find leadership lists on your State Legislature's website as well.

-In the House, members of the following committees are especially important to our legislative goals:
+At the federal level, members of the following House committees are especially important to our legislative goals: